TrumpChainDev/docs/tutorials/wallet-tutorials/imtoken-wallet-tutorial.md

 ![](../../.gitbook/assets/6.jpg)

-**Step 5:** Now you have successfuly added Eram network RPC on imToken wallet.
-You can now send/receive Eram network assets on imToken wallet.
+**Step 5:** Now you have successfuly added TrumpChain network RPC on imToken wallet.
+You can now send/receive TrumpChain network assets on imToken wallet.

  **Note:** You will have to add the contract address of the tokens manually for the wallet to show balances.